-The UGL Board ("Board") is responsible for leading and controlling the Group and has overall authority for the management and conduct of the Group's business, strategy, and development.
+The Board is responsible for leading and controlling the Group and has overall authority for the management and conduct of the Group's business, strategy, and development.
 The Board is also responsible for ensuring the maintenance of a sound system of internal control and risk management, and for the approval of any changes to the capital and management structure of the Group.

-The Board has delegated a number of its responsibilities to a Board Committee.
-This assists the Board in carrying out its functions and to ensure there is independent oversight of internal control and risk management.
+The Board has delegated a number of its responsibilities to the Audit, Risk and Compliance Committee, ("the ARCC") a Board Committee established in 2021.
+The ARCC assists the Board in carrying out its functions and to ensure there is independent oversight of internal control and risk management.

-The system of governance is the Group's overall framework of policies, standards and practices which is in place to meet the requirements of a sounds risk-based management.
+The system of governance is the Group's overall framework of policies, standards and practices which is in place to meet the requirements of sound risk-based management.